ietf/tao/Tao.md

 #### 6.3.1 Draft Language

 It is common for Internet-Drafts that revise existing RFCs often have draft names with "bis" in them, meaning "again" or "twice."
-Ror example, a draft might be called "draft-ietf-uta-rfc6125bis" meaning that this is intended to be a revision of, and eventual replacement for, RFC6125.
+For example, a draft might be called "draft-ietf-uta-rfc6125bis" meaning that this is intended to be a revision of, and eventual replacement for, RFC6125.